zachinjapan/Data-Structures-1-Week-Challenge/README.md

      - get
      - remove
      - \*\*resize (if the hash map is getting too big use this by comparing the "load factor" to a threshold value and resize if it is greater than the threshold value. the hash map should be resized by doubling the size of the hash map and rehashing all the values into the new hash map.)

+4. Sorted Binary Search Trees

+   - Research different binary search tree methods
+   - Create a binary search tree with a good amount of methods, here are a few examples:
+     - insert(value)
+     - remove(value)
+     - print

+5. Queues

+   - Research different queue methods
+   - Create a queue with a good amount of methods, here are a few examples:
+     - enqueue(value)
+     - dequeue
+     - print

+6. Stacks

+   - Research different stack methods
+   - Create a stack with a good amount of methods, here are a few examples:
+     - push(value)
+     - pop
+     - print

+7. Graphs

+- Research different graph methods
+- Create a graph with a good amount of methods, here are a few examples:
+  - addVertex(value)
+  - addEdge(value1, value2)
+  - removeVertex(value)
+  - removeEdge(value1, value2)
+  - print

+#### let's do a few coding challenges

+8. Reverse an array in place (no new array and no array methods)